vapor/vapor/README.md

 }
 ```

-Here we will respond to all HTTP GET requests to `http://example.com/users/<userId>/posts/<postName>/comments`
+Here we will respond to all GET requests to `http://example.com/users/<userId>/posts/<postName>/comments`

 You can also extend your own types to conform to Vapor's `StringInitializable` protocol.
+Here is an example where the `User` class conforms.

 ```swift
 app.get("users", User) { request, user in